Tulsa students stage walkout in support of Julius Jones amid commutation: 'This isn't over'

 Shank was one of several student organizers who launched a plan for a walkout Wednesday night, less than a day before Jones was scheduled to die via lethal injection for a 1999 murder barring Stitt's intervention.

-When news of Jones' clemency reached the lunchroom in which she sat Thursday less than an hour before the scheduled walkout, she said erupting cheers were followed by murmurs: "Are we still going to walkout?"
+When news of Jones' clemency reached the lunchroom where Gomez sat Thursday less than an hour before the scheduled walkout, she said erupting cheers were followed by murmurs: "Are we still going to walk out?"

 "Of course we are," Gomez recounted saying.